Mesothelioma & Asbestos Exposure

 Finally, in a landmark case, Bell v.
 Dresser Industries, Inc., five employees of an asbestos products manufacturer sued their employer and its asbestos supplier for damages.
 Two of the plaintiffs died of asbestos-related causes prior to the jury verdict, which awarded the plaintiffs $130 million in total damages.

 Due to the large volume of claims, many asbestos-related businesses have sought bankruptcy protection.
 Courts, however, have required these companies to reorganize and establish settlement trusts to insure that asbestos victims are, at least in part, compensated.
 In the late 1980’s, major asbestos products manufacturers began to reach settlement agreements that set aside large payments to existing plaintiffs and creating trusts from which to pay future plaintiffs.
 The first such trust, the Manville Trust was set up in 1988 and has paid over $3 billion to about 500,000 people injured by asbestos or their beneficiaries.
 Many other companies have followed suit and formed trusts to compensate the victims of asbestos-related disease.
 In January 2006, USG Corp. reached a settlement to create a $4 billion asbestos claims settlement trust.

 A bill recently failed in Congress that would have created a national fund for the compensation of asbestos victims.
-Under the terms of the bill, defendant companies would have paid for a national trust fund of $140 billion that would be used to pay off plaintiffs with pending asbestos-related lawsuits and future claims against the companies would have been banned.
+Under the terms of the bill, defendant companies would have paid for a national trust fund of $140 billion that would be used to compensate plaintiffs with pending asbestos-related lawsuits and future claims against the companies would have been banned.